amchercashin/excel_vba_levenshtein/README.md

 # VLOOKUPfuzzy

 Upd. actually for most purposes this repo is better: https://github.com/amchercashin/excel-vba-ngram Levenshtein maybe suitable for 1-word string.
-But it usually worse the NGRAM for other.
+But it usually worse than NGRAM for other cases.

 It's an Excel add-in with User Defined Function: =VLOOKUPfuzzy